 The following curriculum recommendations are based on interviews with medium- and heavy-duty vehicle industry advisors.
-A majority of these advisors are manufactures as downstream dealers and end users are just now adding these vehicles to their inventories.
+A majority of these advisors are manufacturers as downstream dealers and end users are just now adding these vehicles to their inventories.
 Much like the light-duty ZEV market, training and workforce strategies are still in their infancy.
-These industry representatives recommend colleges take a phased in approach that aligns with adoptions and deployment strategies.
-Employers would like see colleges start develop introductory technology course to familiarize students on the basics of the platforms.
+These industry representatives recommend colleges take a phased approach that aligns with adoptions and deployment strategies.
+Employers would like to see colleges develop introductory technology courses to familiarize students with the basics of the platforms.
 Additionally, every industry advisor recommended safety courses be prioritized in the phase one rollout.